facebook/componentkit/_docs/06-views.md

 ## Viewless Components

 Often there exist logical components that don't need a corresponding view in the view hierarchy.
-For example a `CKStackLayoutComponent` often doesn't need to have a view; it only needs to position various subviews inside a designated area.
+For example a `CKFlexboxComponent` often doesn't need to have a view; it only needs to position various subviews inside a designated area.
 In such situations, just pass `{}` for the view configuration and no view is created.
 For example:

 {% highlight objc %}
 [CKComponent newWithView:{} size:{}]